A potential-based construction of the increasing supermartingale coupling: Introduction

 then $S = (X(U),Y(U,V))$ is a $\mathbf{S}$-supermartingale for which $\sL(X) = \mu$ and $\sL(Y) = \nu$. \end{thm}

 We will prove Theorem \ref{thm:mainTHM_intro} by explicitly constructing the triple of supporting functions $(R,S,T)$, see Figure \ref{fig:RGSfg}.
 Furthermore we will determine a unique regime-switching point $u^*\in[0,1]$ such that, to the left of $G_\mu(u^*)$, $\pi_I$ coincides with the left-curtain martingale coupling and concentrates on $R$ and $S$, while to the right of $G(u^*)$, $\pi_I$ concentrates on a deterministic decreasing map $T$, and thus corresponds to the classical \textit{antitone} coupling $\pi_{AT}$, which is the symmetric counterpart of $\pi_{HF}$ (if $\pi_{HF}$ concentrates on $G_\nu\circ F_\mu$, then $\pi_{AT}$ concentrates on $G_\nu\circ(1-F_\mu)$).
-The extra care will be needed if $\mu$ has an atom at $G_\mu(u^*)$.
-Finally, Nutz and Stebegg \cite{NutzStebegg:18} showed that the set $\mathbb M$ appearing in the definition of the first-order right-monotonicity of $\pi_I$ (recall Definition \ref{def:forightmon}) is such that $\pi_I\lvert_{\mathbb M\times\R}$ is a martingale.
-From or construction it will follow that the set of `martingale points' $\mathbb M$ is in fact an interval $(-\infty,G(u^*)]$.
+Finally, Nutz and Stebegg \cite{NutzStebegg:18} showed that the set $\mathbb M$ appearing in the definition of the first-order right-monotonicity of $\pi_I$ (see Definition \ref{def:forightmon}) is such that $\pi_I\lvert_{\mathbb M\times\R}$ is a martingale.
+From or construction it will follow that the set of `martingale points' $\mathbb M$ is in fact an interval $(-\infty,G(u^*)]$ (and extra care will be needed if $\mu$ has an atom at $G_\mu(u^*)$).

 There are two special cases of Theorem \ref{thm:mainTHM_intro}, namely, $u^*=0$ and $u^*=1$.
 When $u^*=1$, then we have that, for the given $\mu,\nu$ with $\mu\leq_{cd}\nu$, the set of supermartingale couplings coincides with the set of martingale couplings.
 In this case the function $T$ is irrelevant.
 In particular, our construction then corresponds to the generalised, or lifted, left-curtain martingale coupling.
 Hobson and Norgilas \cite{HobsonNorgilas:21} constructed $R$ and $S$ for (generalised version of) $\pi_{lc}$ on a single `irreducible' component only.
 Our construction, on the other hand, does not place any irreducibility conditions.
 The second special case is when $u^*=0$, so that the functions $R$ and $S$ do not play any role.
 In particular, the generalised increasing supermartingale coupling then concentrates on the deterministic decreasing map $T$ and we have that $\pi_I=\pi_{AT}$.
 To achieve this we will show that $u^*=0$ if and only if the support of $\mu$ is (strictly) to the right of the support of $\nu$, and thus no part of $\mu$ can be embedded into $\nu$ using a martingale.